markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 Remember that `tasksToDoEl`, `tasksInProgressEl`, and `tasksCompletedEl` are references to the `<ul>` elements created earlier.
 Thus, if the user selects "In Progress" from the dropdown, it will append the current task item to the `<ul id="tasks-in-progress">` element with the `tasksInProgressEl.appendChild(taskSelected)` method.

 The interesting thing about the use of `appendChild()` here is that it didn't create a copy of the task.
 It actually moved the task item from its original location in the DOM into the other `<ul>`.
-It's important to note that the variable `taskSelected` didn't create a `<li>`.
+It's important to note that the variable `taskSelected` didn't create a second `<li>`.
 That would only be the case if we used `document.createElement()`.
 Instead, it's a reference to an existing DOM element, and we simply appended that existing element somewhere else.

 Save and test the app in the browser to make sure the tasks move to the correct column/list when the dropdown changes.
 Now would be a good time to make a "Master JavaScript" task and move it to Completed!